Visiting Waimea Canyon in Kauai

 The Koke'e Museum delivers insights into the canyon's origins and native wildlife.
 Consider it a background briefing for run-ins with the local Hawaiian geese.
 You're asked not to feed them, but visitors are free to feed themselves at the rustic Koke'e Lodge, where the specialty is Portuguese bean soup.

 The road ends at an overlook of the Technicolor-green Kalalau Valley to the north.
 Its image lingers in the mind during the return trip to the town of Waimea, where the weather is balmy and the salted plum shave ice at Jo-Jo's Shave Ice provides welcome refreshment.
-Just up the highway, Chicken in a Barrell BBQ offers beer on tap and barbecue that's been voted best on Kauai four years running.
+Just up the highway, Chicken in a Barrel BBQ offers beer on tap and barbecue that's been voted best on Kauai multiple times.

-This article was first published in January/February 2013 and updated in February 2019.
+This article was first published in January/February 2013 and was last updated in November 2024.